 Some herbs have the ability to help us with headaches and migraines.
 Frequently, headache can be a sign of dehydration, so it is crucial that you drink a lot of (non-caffeine and non-alcoholic) fluids.
 Teas are great hydration agent and also have active ingredients to stop the pain in the head.

 Rosemary tea improves blood flow.
 It stimulates and strengthens the nervous system and extends blood vessels.
 Due to this fact, it can help to relieve the migraine attack.
 It also helps with exhaustion, low blood pressure, anemia, cardiac nervosa.
-Its essential oil increases the blood circulation into certain parts of the body, relieves pain and effectively heals the rheumatism.
+Its essential oil increases the blood circulation into certain parts of the body, relieves pain and effectively heals rheumatism.

 White willow is a medicinal plant, which was sometimes used to relieve pain because it contains a similar substance as aspirin.
 In 1828, German and French scientists isolated the main active substance in white willow which is salicin.
-Ten years later, they produced salicylic acid, a chemical relative of the stronger pain and anti-inflammatory drug acetylsalicylic acid, better known as aspirin.
+10 years later, they produced salicylic acid, a chemical relative of the stronger pain and anti-inflammatory drug acetylsalicylic acid, better known as aspirin.

 The white willow bark is used as a medicine.
 This bark contains salicin, which the body converts into salicylic alcohol and then into a well-known salicylic acid which is an anti-inflammatory substance.
-White willow works slower and is weaker than acetylsalicylic acid, but its effects last longer and have less bad effects on the stomach.
+White willow works slower and is weaker than acetylsalicylic acid, but its effects last longer and have fewer bad effects on the stomach.

 One of the oldest home remedies for headache is also a lavender herb.
-Lavender tea helps with migraine, which was demonstrated in 2012 by a placebo-controlled study in migraine patients.
+Lavender tea helps with migraines, which was demonstrated in 2012 by a placebo-controlled study in migraine patients.
 The lavender has many healing properties and is useful for both internal and external use.

 It is best known for its soothing effects in tea as well as in aromatherapy.
-In addition to nervous tension, the use of lavender preparations also helps with cough, problems with insomnia, lack of appetite.
+In addition to nervous tension, the use of lavender preparations also helps with cough, problems with insomnia, and lack of appetite.

-People often used apple cider vinegar when they had problems with headache.
+People often used apple cider vinegar when they had problems with a headache.
 If you have not tried this method yet, it is certainly advisable to give it a chance.

 Pour 60 milliliters of apple vinegar into the container, and then add 7 deciliters of boiling water.
 Cover the head with a towel to prevent steam leakage, and have a steam bath for about 10 minutes.
 Breathe deeply all the time.
 In the end, wipe your face and drink a glass of cold water.

-What to Avoid?
+What to avoid?

 Sodium glutamate is a taste enhancer, which is often added to food in some restaurants.
 Its negative effects on health are known, and it is especially problematic for people who are often tormented by migraines.

 Many even report that eating foods containing sodium glutamate is a trigger for a migraine attack.
-The reasons for this are probably hidden in excessive irradiation of neurons.
+The reasons for this are probably hidden in the excessive irradiation of neurons.
 You should pay attention to the labels on the products you are buying even if you don’t eat in restaurants often.